Wilmslow Road bus corridor: Routes 142/143/147

-Metroline Manchester operate route 142 between Manchester and East Didsbury and also its sister routes 143 between Manchester and West Didsbury and also route 147 between Piccadilly Rail Station to West Didsbury.
+Metroline Manchester operates route 142 between the city centre and East Didsbury, 143 between Manchester and West Didsbury, and 147 between Piccadilly station to West Didsbury.
 Before the rollout of Tranche 3 of the Bee Network, these high-frequency services were operated by Stagecoach Manchester under the Magic Bus brand, using older buses operating with ticket prices cheaper than commercial Stagecoach services; this was maintained until the £2 bus fare cap scheme was introduced in 2022, resulting in the same flat fare with other bus services operating within Greater Manchester.

-Route 142 operates short journeys between Chorlton-on-Medlock and Withington and extra journeys at peak times to cater specifically for students.
-The 143 service to Sale replaced the limited stop X41 which had a much higher demand, however, the route now operates only two journeys a week during college times along this section of the route, with all other services terminating at West Didsbury.
+Route 142 operates short journeys between Chorlton-on-Medlock and Withington, with extra journeys at peak times to cater specifically for students.
+The 143 service to Sale replaced the limited stop X41, which had a much higher demand; however, the route now operates only two journeys a week during college times along this section of the route, with all other services terminating at West Didsbury.